 Having been invited to present on “Privacy as UX” (an almost complete rewrite of my much more web-specific talk at the Webkongress Erlangen in September) and assigned the closing slot at 4:30pm, I felt the urge to use that opportunity to tie together some of the debates from the day - hence, I sprinkled some of the above-mentioned observations into my prepared talk.

-In my presentation (video pending; references and slides), I focused on establishing how people experience the use of their data emotionally, how understanding data processing represents a cognitive load and that users need the right tools to express their preferences.
+In my presentation (video, slides and references), I focused on establishing how people experience the use of their data emotionally, how understanding data processing represents a cognitive load and that users need the right tools to express their preferences.
 As a means to approach these highly complex questions, I suggested three strategies:

 My summarized conclusion was that thinking of privacy as part of the user experience manifests itself in three ways: